fw-dev/useful_dashboard_info/README.md

     [extra-metrics] [INFO] detected FileWave instance running version: 14.0.0

 ## Restarting Services
-If this is the first time you have installed the Extra Metrics module; you will need to tell supervisord to reload its configuration and to start the extra_metrics job.
+If this is the first time you have installed the Extra Metrics module; you will need to tell supervisord to reload its configuration and to start the extra-metrics job.

     $ /usr/local/filewave/python/bin/supervisorctl update

-And you should restart Grafana to pick up the new dashboards
+And you should restart Grafana so it can import the new dashboards.

     $ fwcontrol dashboard restart